baiIey/ios-tip-calculator/README.md

 #### Time spent
 Eight hours spent in total

-#### Completed user stories
+### Completed user stories
  * [x] Required: User can enter an amount, and perform calculations based on a selection from a given range of tip percentages
  * [x] Optional: User can see calculations that split the calculation amount a party of two, three, and four.

-#### Notes
+### Notes
+- Added an app icon and launch image
+- Added a custom font (though wasn't able to select from all the fonts available in Font Book)
+- Change the colors and fonts of the views.

-Spent time trying to adjust the numeric format of the selected tip percentage. `tipPercentLabel.text = String(format: "%g percent tip", showTip)` prints "percent" instead of "%" because I couldn't figure out how to couple the additional "%" to "%g%"
+- Spent time trying to adjust the numeric format of the selected tip percentage. `tipPercentLabel.text = String(format: "%g percent tip", showTip)` prints "percent" instead of "%" because I couldn't figure out how to couple the additional "%" to "%g%"

+- Couldn't implement an animation block that contained the initial state and the final state, zero to one, in the same block.
+Instead, the code for both states rest in `viewDidLoad()` and `onEditingChanged()`, respectively:

 Used
 ```